nsklaus/amiwm/README.md

 # amiwm
-Amiga Workbench inspired window manager for Xorg.
+Amiga Workbench inspired window manager for Xorg..

 ## Getting started
 Before compiling, make sure that you have following packages installed: